 |Site map||Home||Ringing at All Saints||All Saints Ringers||All Saints Tower||Bell restoration Project||Visiting All Saints||Learning to Ring||About Bellringing||History of Ringing||Articles||Links||Diary||Contact us|

 Rev AGG Thurlow (Gilbert) must come a close second to FE Robinson in terms of fame achieved in ringing outside Wokingham.
 He was born in Felixstowe in 1911, and as a student he rang with the Cambridge University Guild .
 He studied at Cuddesdon Theological College and served his curacy at All Saints from 1934-39.
 He was a far more experienced and widely travelled ringer than any of the locals at the time, and during his short time here he made a positive contribution in the tower, as well as performing his other clerical duties.
 Ringing at All Saints during the 1930s was not at its most active and Gilbert's influence seems to have stirred things up.
-He organised a couple of peals were Major (8 working bells), whereas for twenty years, all peals with local ringers had been Triples (7 working bells).
-The first was Kent Treble Bob Major, to commemorate the 25th anniversary of the Rector’s ordination, and Gilbert’s own ordination the previous month, and the second was Double Norwich Court Bob Major.
+He organised a couple of peals here, both of which were Major (8 working bells), whereas for twenty years, all peals with local ringers had been Triples (7 working bells).
+The first was Kent Treble Bob Major, to commemorate the 25th anniversary of the Rector’s ordination and Gilbert’s own ordination the previous month.
+The second was Double Norwich Court Bob Major.
 Only three of the ringers were local: Bill Brooks (the Foreman), Bill Paice (son of a previous Foreman, who learnt here) and Gilbert.
 The rest were outsiders.

 Gilbert was probably also responsible for instituting a minute book to record tower AGMs.
 The oldest surviving minute book dates from the first AGM that he attended, and a connection between the two things seems likely.
 Gilbert was well liked in the parish, as were the slide lectures that he gave of his travels.
 So popular were they that when he returned to give a lecture shortly after leaving Wokingham, he had an audience of 300 people.